Is Digital Turbine Inc. (APPS) a good stock to buy now?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -21.35% loss in the last 1 month and extending the period to 3 months gives it a 33.91%, and is -12.64% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.82% over the week and 13.02% over the month.
+The stock witnessed a -9.26% loss in the last 1 month and extending the period to 3 months gives it a 44.69%, and is 8.69% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.91% over the week and 12.66% over the month.

 Digital Turbine Inc. (APPS) Analyst Forecasts